metamorph-inc/openmeta-mms/docs/source/getting_started/next_steps/next_steps.rst

 demonstrate the power of the OpenMETA tools.

-Then when you are comfortable with the tools, reading the reference chapters will help solidify the concepts of the OpenMETA modeling environment.
+When you are comfortable with the tools, reading the reference chapters will help solidify the concepts of the OpenMETA modeling environment.

 Reference - Modeling
 --------------------

-The :ref:`openmeta_projects` explains more about how an OpenMETA projects are stored on your computer and how they can be managed using a Version Control System (VCS).
+The :ref:`openmeta_projects` chapter explains more about how OpenMETA projects are stored on your computer and how they can be managed using a Version Control System (VCS).